FI-Mihej/Cengal/cengal_setup_scripts/setup/setup_light/README.md

 # Cengal

 Cengal is a versatile Python library designed for a wide range of applications.
-To enhance performance, certain modules within Cengal have been implemented using Cython and/or C.
+To enhance performance, certain modules within Cengal have been implemented using Cython, C/C++, Nim or Go.

 ## API Design Approach